ondrejhruby/ticket-submission-system/README.md

 ## Testing the Application
 - Sign Up: Click on Sign Up to create a new user account.
 - Log In: Use the credentials you signed up with to log in.
 - Create a Ticket: Click on New Ticket to create a support ticket.
-Provide a title, description, and category.
+Provide a title, description, and department.
 - View Tickets: After logging in, click on Your Tickets to view all the tickets you have created.

 ## Future Enhancements
-- Assign Tickets to Departments: Allow tickets to be assigned to specific departments based on category.
+- Assign Tickets to Departments: Allow tickets to be assigned to specific departments based on department.
 - Admin Dashboard: Create a role-based system where admins can view and manage all tickets.
 - Notifications: Implement email notifications to inform users of ticket status changes.
 - Commenting System: Add the ability for users and support staff to comment on tickets.